CDLUC3/merritt-docker/README.md

 Credentials for non-Docker services will be mounted from files within **mrt-services/no-track**.

 Files in this directory are not tracked by github.
+These dependencies have been almost entirely eliminated due to the SSM refactoring of merritt services.

+## Build and Start Services in VSCode

+See [.vscode/settings.json](.vscode/settings.json) for build and stack initiation configurations.

 ## Build instructions